Looking for small bedroom furniture? Check out our updated article about small space beds.

-While modern and luxurious design ideas often tell you that you need to have a sitting area, small office, or a king size bed in your bedroom, don’t forget that a bedroom’s main function is to be a place to rest and recharge.
-And you don’t much to create a beautiful space to do so.
+While modern and luxurious design ideas often tell you that you need to have a sitting area, small office, or a king-size bed in your bedroom, don’t forget that a bedroom’s main function is to be a place to rest and recharge.
+And you don’t have to do much to create a beautiful space to do so.

-In fact, your small bedroom may be a blessing for a better night’s sleep.
+Your small bedroom may be a blessing for a better night’s sleep.
 The American Sleep Association recommends keeping stimulating activities out of the bedroom.
-They warn that distractions like TV, internet, and work can disrupt your sleep patterns.
+They warn that distractions like the TV, internet, and work can disrupt your sleep patterns.
 So, the less there is to do in your bedroom, the more sleep you set yourself up for.
 How’s that for smart design?

-Here are ten small bedroom ideas and tips to help you create a bedroom space that may be small in square footage, but is big in style.
+Here are savvy small room decorating ideas to help you create a bedroom space that may be small in square footage, but is big in style.

-The color white is an expansive and practical choice for a small bedroom.
+The color white is an expansive and practical choice for small bedroom decor.
 It keeps the space from looking too busy or boxed in.
-Using white or lighter colors combats the absence of large wall space or windows to brighten up the space.
+Painting your bedroom white will make it look bigger.
+Using white or lighter colors combats the absence of large wall space or windows to brighten up your space.

 Afraid of being too stark?
 To keep your small bedroom from feeling cold or void of personality, layer your whites with different textures and white-on-white patterns for drama.
 In the bedroom above, the simple addition of a patterned throw and chrome bedside lamps transforms the room for sterile to stylish.

-Most bedroom styles feature the bed by centering it on the wall.
+Most bedroom decorating ideas feature the bed by centering it on the wall.
 However, narrow floor plans and limited space call for deviation for this.

 To maximize the floor space, tuck your bed up against a wall or corner.
-The effect will create a sleep area that feels cozier.
-If it feels too much like a college dorm?
-Add a two headboard corner system to create a finished, designer look to a bedroom.
+The effect will create a sleeping area that feels snug and cozy.
+If it feels too much like a college dorm, add a two headboard corner system to create a finished, designer look to a bedroom.

-A few inches of extra space can be vital in a small bedroom.
+A few inches of extra space can make a small bedroom feel like a luxurious master bedroom.
 Part ways with your footboard-style bed frame and replace it with a simple modern headboard to finish the look of your bed.

-Or, opt for a hollywood-style frame that supports the bottom of the bed and extends no further than the perimeter of the mattress.
+Or, opt for a Hollywood-style bed frame that supports the bottom of the bed and extends no further than the perimeter of the mattress.
 You can decorate the space above the bed with art, or add a headboard later.

-Add space to your bedroom by paring it down to your favorite essentials.
+Add space to your small master bedroom by paring it down to your favorite essentials.
 The focus of this space is undeniably the bed, so keep furniture pieces and accessories down to a minimum.

 Even better, use sleek, contemporary built-ins for additional storage.
 Built-ins maximize storage while looking like they’re not even there.
 A good built-in around your bed creates a cozy sleeping nook while adding plenty of storage.